 - My grandma used to make this Cuban recipe with wine instead of beef broth on special occasions.

-Take A Look At These Cuban Food Recipes:
+Take A Look At Some of Our Favorite Cuban Recipes:

 Cuban Picadillo